tenancy/docs/docs/hyn/5.2/cache.md

 Now you can use CACHE and SESSION redis drivers

-> Note: If you are using spatie/laravel-permission package remove that package from auto-discovery same as hyn/multi-tenant and add provider below Tenancy providers.
+> Note: If you are using spatie/laravel-permission package remove that package from auto-discovery same as hyn/multi-tenant and add the provider below Tenancy providers.